 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution must sponsor an ACGME-accredited anesthesiology residency.
+(Core) - I.B.1.a) An endocrinology, diabetes and metabolism fellowship must function as an integral part of an ACGME-accredited residency in internal medicine.
+(Core) - I.B.1.b)

+The Sponsoring Institution must establish the endocrinology, diabetes and metabolism fellowship within a department of internal medicine or an administrative unit whose primary mission is the advancement of internal medicine subspecialty education and patient care.
+(Detail)†

+I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the internal medicine residency program to ensure compliance with ACGME accreditation requirements.
 (Core)

-I.B.1.b) There must be interaction between the core anesthesiology residency and the fellowship which results in coordination of educational, clinical, and scholarly activities.
-(Core) I.B.1.b).(1) The fellowship must not compromise the clinical experience and the number of cases available to the residents in the core anesthesiology residency.
-(Core) I.B.2.
+I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core)

-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
+I.B.2.a) The PLA must:

+I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

+I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core)

+I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
+(Core)

-(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)